cmohge1/lrbs-digital-scholarly-editing/day_1_plan.md

 </ul>

-<ul>Stemmatics: building a family tree by examining scribal errors in multiple manuscript copies.</ul>
+<ul><li>Stemmatics: building a family tree by examining scribal errors in multiple manuscript copies.</li></ul>

-<ul>Philology: Lachmannian method: identification and evaluation of bibliographic sources with a critical awareness.
-Later witnesses have more errors.</ul>
+<ul><li>Philology: Lachmannian method: identification and evaluation of bibliographic sources with a critical awareness.
+Later witnesses have more errors.</li></ul>
 </details>

 <details>